 Last year I wrote an article on my experience of completing the Front Line Facilitators course here at The Old Vic.
 It was one of the highlights of 2019 for me.
 I want 2020 to be all about putting the things I have learned into action.
 I wrote in my last article that I hoped to use my experience to benefit others.
-I know what it feels like to be marginalised in society, but the arts have given me an avenue in which to express myself and feel valued.
+As a mixed race women I know what it feels like to be marginalised in society, but the arts have given me an avenue in which to express myself and feel valued.

 ‘The arts give us our identity as a community; they also draw new people, fresh visions, and renewable economic opportunity to our community’